lstsgroup/vibrant/_sources/Raman_spec.md.txt

 where $\boldsymbol{\mu}^{0}$ is the dipole moment vector obtained from the field-free calculations.
 The components $\alpha_{\alpha\beta}$ of the polarizability tensor are then given by $ \alpha_{\alpha,\beta=k} = \mu^k_{\textnormal{ind},\alpha}/E$ .

 Dipoles can be computed using the Berry-phase or MLWF formalism, enabling consistent treatment of IR and Raman spectra and local Raman analyses.
 The field strength must be optimized to balance finite-difference accuracy and noise.
-More details on the Berry phase method and maximally localized Wannier functions (MLWFs) are provided in Section [IR Spectra](IR_spec.md).
+More details on the Berry phase method and maximally localized Wannier functions (MLWFs) are provided in the IR section under the subsection ["Dipole moment types"](IR_spec.md#c-dipole-moment-types).
 The induced dipole section must also include the file that contains the field-free dipole moments and the `field_strength` keyword:

 ```bash
 ...